Teo-KJ/Account-Login-Webapp-with-Struts/README.md

 `mysql -uroot -pAse123456`

-> to do any mysql queries in terminal (no longer needed to manually create table into MySql)
+> to do any mysql queries in terminal (no longer needed to manually create schema into MySql)

 ```mysql
 CREATE TABLE `ase_assignment2`.`useraccounts` (